zhudechuan/portfolio_backtester/README.md

 naive_alloc = backtest_model(__naive_alloc, ['ex_return'], name='naive allocation portfolio')

-# 3. Test
-# Most basic version of testing, no change of frequency, price impact not included, no transaction cost, etc.
-naive_alloc.backtest(data.iloc[:,1:],'M',window=120,rfr=data.iloc[:,0],
-                     data_type='ex_return',frequency_strategy='M')

-# Note that `naive_alloc` is actually one of the built-in portfolio construction models in the library
+# Note: `naive_alloc` is actually one of the built-in portfolio construction models in the library
 # so the user can skip step 1 & 2 by calling in the model from the library directly and go straight to step 3
 # The user still needs to prepare the data!
 from portfolio_backtester import naive_alloc

+# 3. Test
+# Most basic version of testing, no change of frequency, price impact not included, no transaction cost, etc.
 naive_alloc.backtest(data.iloc[:,1:],'M',window=120,rfr=data.iloc[:,0],
                      data_type='ex_return',frequency_strategy='M')
 ```